jacobbabula/GoblinTrap/README.md

 Full replay uses the same engine and is not independent researcher validation.
 Bootstrap intervals condition on selected settings and fixed families; they omit calibration-selection uncertainty and uncertainty about the simulated world.
-No external preregistration, independent researcher review or acceptance is claimed.